westialdev/lerna-poc/packages/tamagotchi-tdd-frontend/README.md

 ## Workshop from scratch ##

 It consists on creating the source code from scratch, step by step.
-Although you can base your approach pon the current project state as an example.
+Check the example source code or extend it and collaborate by pulling requests, your point of view will be very welcome and helpful.

-## Example source code ##
+### Example source code ###

-### Install and usage ###

 Installing and running the unit test scenarios only as follows: